The Short Version

 - Each company has its own form.
 Some can be done online; others require a paper form or an in-person meeting.

-- If the wrong beneficiary is listed, assets may bypass the trust—or worse, go to an ex-spouse.
+- If the wrong beneficiary is listed, assets may bypass the trust—or go to an ex-spouse.

 Pro tip: Do this review every few years or after a big life event (marriage, divorce, new child, new property).
 An updated spreadsheet and correct paperwork are the best way to keep your trust fully funded and avoid probate surprises.

-- The Wait: Six to twelve months (or more) before anyone can play.
+- The Wait: Six to twelve months (or more) before assets can be transferred or distributed.

 - The Cost: Thousands of dollars in attorney’s fees.